 While data on cyberbullying growth rates are sometimes difficult to come by, there’s a much larger body of information regarding where and how cyberbullying occurs.
 Just as with bullying before social media and internet forums, those who bully others typically look for two things: opportunity and attention.

 In the internet age, the opportunity to bully others has only increased.
 Prior to the internet, a physical presence was often needed outside of spreading rumors.
-Now, bullying can occur immediately, to a much larger audience, and can occur much faster.
+Now, bullying can occur immediately, to a much larger audience, and can spread much faster.
 Additionally, those who choose to bully others can get more immediate gratification from likes, shares, retweets, and the “piling on” effect that often occurs when others add to an already negative situation.

 As one 2010 study found, bystanders can have a significant impact on vulnerable students’ risk for victimization.
 According to the study’s findings, bystanders can “moderate the effects of individual and interpersonal risk factors for victimization.”
 While the study was conducted on physical bullying, by extension, “bystanders” can have a significant impact in online interactions by either calling out such behavior or, lacking that, not responding and diminishing the attention cyberbullies may be hoping to receive.